jasonrichdarmawan/ProtocolExample/README.md

 ## Navigation shenanigans

-1. Carefully hide navigation bar back button.
+1. Careful in hiding the navigation bar back button.

    When you hide navigation bar back button, it is STILL expected that you can pop view controller by swiping from the left to right, isn't it?

    It is achievable but it's hacky.

-3. Do not immediately present a sheet after navigating to a new page.
+2. Do not immediately present a sheet after navigating to a new page.

    When you dismiss a sheet, it is expected to pop the view controller, isn't it?